mathlover3/BoplMapMaker/Lua Api Docs.md

 the number is the distance it travaled before hitting anything. returns a very big negitive number if it doesnt hit anything note that Platform/Boulder may be nil if it didnt hit anything. to see if its a platform or a boulder class check if its nil and if not then use GetClassType to see witch it is.
-0 deg is right and 90 is down. number, Platform/Boulder RaycastRoundedRect(number posX, number posY, number angle, number maxDist)
+0 deg is right and 90 is up.
+number, Platform/Boulder RaycastRoundedRect(number posX, number posY, number angle, number maxDist)

 gets the closest player to that posison. returns nil if all the players are gone (begiening/end of game)